Alcohol Effects on a Fetus - Types of Delivery

 After you deliver your baby, your mind and your body may have separate agendas.
 Within the first 30 minutes after your baby is born, you will want to be getting to know your baby.
 Meanwhile, your uterus will continue contracting as the placenta detaches and passes from the uterus.
 This is called the third stage of labor.
 You may be given oxytocin to help this process along.
 Your contractions will

-Alcohol Effects on a Fetus - Planning for Birth
+Alcohol Effects on a Fetus - Signs of Labor

-Alcohol Effects on a Fetus - Medical Procedures
+Alcohol Effects on a Fetus - Labor Positions

 What It Costs to Have and Raise Twins